Making with Code

 • I can write a function with parameters that can be used in multiple situations

-• I can manipulate control flow with conditional statements
+• I can manipulate control flow with conditional statements, when appropriate

-• I can use loops to repeat commands I can use settings.py to easily configure my animation
+• I can use loops to repeat commands, when appropriate

 • I can effectively use the principle of decomposition to make my code more efficient and elegant

-• I can write modules and functions to break down my animation into smaller pieces
+• I can and functions to break down my animation into smaller pieces

 Keep the success claims in mind when coding your project.